Eli-Meyer/2bRAD_utilities/readme.txt

 Selects a single SNP from each tag in a 2bRAD genotype matrix to minimize missing data.
 Usage: OneSNPPerTag_counts.pl input print_option
 Where:
-                input:          genotypes matrix where rows=loci and columns=samples. row 1 = column label, column 1 = tag, column 2 = position
+                input:          allele counts matrix where rows=loci and columns=samples. row 1 = column label, column 1 = tag, column 2 = position
+                                column 3 = reference allele, column 4 = alternate allele
+                                subsequent pairs of columns contain allele counts (major then minor) for each sample
-                print_option:   y = print genotypes and summary, n = only summary
+                print_option:   y = print allele counts and summary, n = only summary
 ------------------------------------------------------------

 -------------------------